 The new law will also require all drivers to reduce their speed to at least “10 mph below the posted speed limit” when passing an authorized vehicle.
 The idea behind this stipulation is that once drivers are able to safely reduce their speed, they will be able to maintain greater control over their vehicles and ensure vehicular stability even in the event something unexpected happens that would otherwise cause a rapid or unsafe reaction.

 According to Senate Bill 0447, “authorized vehicles include solid waste collection trucks, utility, road vehicles as well as first responders.”
 However, to prevent any accidents at all from happening, and make sure everyone stays safe, you should always keep an eye out for shouldered vehicles, and slow down and/or move over when you see any person or vehicle stopped on the side of the road – whether it’s an authorized vehicle or not.

 Failing to move over and sufficiently slow down when passing an authorized vehicle is an enforceable civil offense punishable by up to $400 in fines.

-If you want to know more about this or any other important Michigan laws you should be aware of, or if you’re simply interested in retaining the services of some of Michigan’s most revered legal specialists, we urge you to reach out to us at The Law Offices of Daniel J. Harris, P.C. as soon as possible.
-From minor traffic violations, to serious criminal charges, our attorneys at The Law Offices of Daniel J. Harris, P.C. have your back and can handle whatever case you throw at us!
+If you want to know more about this or any other important Michigan laws you should be aware of, or if you’re simply interested in retaining the services of some of Michigan’s most revered legal specialists, we urge you to reach out to us at Harris Law as soon as possible.
+From minor traffic violations, to serious criminal charges, our attorneys at Harris Law have your back and can handle whatever case you throw at us!
 Call 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.